 Next, came Nashville...

 Though Dr. Brown was not born in Nashville, she still made a strong impact here from the moment she began attending Meharry Medical School in 1944.
-After 4 years of med school, Dr. Brown graduated in 1948 and soon began an internship at a hospital in Harlem, New York.
+After 4 years of med school, Dr. Brown graduated in 1948 and soon began an internship at a hospital in Harlem, New York.1957 yearbook photo of the surgical team from Meharry Medical College, with Dorothy being the lone woman on the team (on the left).

 But surgery was the field she most desired, despite the complete lack of African American women in it in the South.
 Surgery was not viewed as a profession which women could handle.
 Did Dr. Brown prove them wrong?
 You bet, with the help of Dr. Matthew Walker (also in the above picture, he's two people to the right of Dorothy) who accepted her into his program (after initially being reluctant to admit her).
 So this made her the first African American female surgeon in the South.